 In order to cover the diversity of New York's freshwater fishes, we offer both the Freshwater Fishes of New York series and the Freshwater Fish Gallery (images).
-In addition, we will be posting fish atlas maps of New York through Spring 2013.
-These maps will provide a general overview of the distribution of each of New York's fishes.
+These maps provide a general overview of the distribution of each of New York's fishes.
 Please enjoy exploring about New York's freshwater fish.

 More about Freshwater Fishes: